-In English, ‘on’ is a preposition, for instance, “The book is on the table,” or used to indicate wanting to use an electrical appliance such as turning on the lights.
+In English, ‘on’ is a preposition, for instance, “The book is on the table,” or used to show wanting to use an electrical appliance such as turning on the lights.

-In Malaysia, we use ‘on’ to indicate that we’re ‘up for the plan/activity.
+In Malaysia, we use ‘on’ to show that we’re ‘up for the plan/activity.

 49 On the way (Malaysian Slang)

 It’s used when someone is at least halfway to the destination.
 In Malaysia, even if someone hasn’t left their home, they would still consider themselves to be on the way.